mahdimay/btc-simple-wallet/README.md

 <h2>NOTES</h2>
 <p>- Remember that there is a deposit fee.
 The deposit fee is 0.5%.</p>
 <p>- Current withdrawal fee is 0.0005 BTC.
 You need to set it to what coinpayments fee is.</p>
-<p>- The scripts takes 1 minute between deposit and withdrawal of 1 user to make sure everything is fine.
+<p>- The scripts takes 1 minute between deposit and withdrawal of each user to make sure everything is fine for that specific user.
 This increases the security of the script.</p>